kunaljathal/musixmatch/README.md

 # musixmatch
 Musixmatch Chorus Detection

-RUN ChorusClassifierFinal in MATLAB.
-Minimum version needed is R2012b, but preferrably R2015a.
+RUN chorusClassifierFinal in a MATLAB environment.
+Minimum version required is R2012b, but R2015a recommended.